antonguzun/webservers_benchmark/README.md

 # Methodology

-Each webserver run in single thread and single process.
+Each webserver run in single process.
 That makes easier maintenance, log/metrics collection, resources manipulation.
 I guess the optimal scenario is using external load balancer as nginx/istio/ingress.
 Ofc if you are using python with wsgi/asgi webservers you could get better measurements without extra infrastructure.